-Since we purchased the castle on 27/10/2000 we have spent over £3m on repairs and improvements.
-There is still much to do as the top two floors are derelict, and various projects remain in a half-completed state, such as the Blue Bar, while there are some areas crying out for an overhaul, such as the main loos beside the theatre and the upper terrraces and upper paths at the rear of the castle.
+Since we purchased the castle on 27/10/2000 we have spent well over £3m on repairs and improvements.
+There is still much to do as the top two floors are derelict, and various projects remain in a half-completed state, such as the Blue Bar.
+There are some areas crying out for an overhaul, such as the main loos beside the theatre and the upper terraces and upper paths at the rear of the castle.

 While discussions have taken place with every government body imaginable regarding grants, none have been forthcoming for the castle.
 A couple of grant consultants collected a fat fee off us, gushing promising sounds, and departed, never to be seen again.

 We did have some funding for an 'options appraisal' on the theatre which concluded we should sell out to an opera company!
 Having learnt our lesson, we no longer waste time with grant bodies and just get on with it ourselves.

 In 2018 several months over the Summer were spent replacing the Lantern Roof over the Theatre Auditorium, which had become rotten and unstable.
 There was a risk the glass panes would start falling on to the audience.
 Our in-house Carpenter Anthony carefully fashioned bespoke replacement wood frames for the glass panes.

 Many of the Lantern roofs the Castle would have had have been removed by previous owners due to the problems with maintaining them.
 The Conservatory once had a lantern roof but this was removed in the Hospital era.
 The Lantern roof over the porch / main entrance to the castle has leaked in heavy rain for years.
 In late 2018 we have rebuilt that too, based on our success with the Theatre Lantern, but we are still getting some leaks from the gulley.